GibbsConsulting/django-plotly-dash/CONTRIBUTIONS.md

 Once ready, submit a pull request to the [main repository](https://github.com/GibbsConsulting/django-plotly-dash).

 Unless you request otherwise, you will be added to the list of contributors below.
+If you're not on the list and think you should be, please send an email to <codebase@gibbsconsulting.ca>

 ## Contributors

-Thanks to the following people who have submitted pull requests that have made it into the codebase
+Thanks to the following people:

 [delsim](https://github.com/delsim)

 [weber-s](https://github.com/weber-s)